 Many brands recognize that digital influencer marketing is the way to go.
 We know more than anyone that it takes a village to lead a successful marketing campaign.
 What are the biggest challenges brands are facing when they set out on the influencer trail solo?
 It begins with understanding why companies turn to influencers in the first place; what is the appeal, why it is so very effective, what keeps the industry blooming, and why consumers keep buying.

-Key Drivers and Results of Influencer Marketing Agencies:
+Key Drivers and Results:

 Brands spent an average of $51k on campaigns in 2016.
 What would compel companies to spend this amount of cash on a few social media personas who can just send out a few pieces of content on their behalf, if it really is that simple?
 Welcome to the new generation of advertising, folks.
 Gen-Z and Millennials take to this form of advice, but it is so subtle that marketing has become an art form no longer left to the amateur.
 Industry performance tells us a lot more about what is happening and why.